dougeby/IntuneDocs/intune/certificates-configure.md

 When you give users access to corporate resources through VPN, Wi-Fi, or email profiles, you can authenticate these connections by using certificates.
 When you use certificates, you don't need to enter user names and passwords to authenticate connections

 You can use Intune to assign these certificates to devices you manage.
-InTune supports assigning and managing the following certificate types:
+Intune supports assigning and managing the following certificate types:

 - Simple Certificate Enrollment Protocol (SCEP)
 - PKCS#12 (or PFX)